open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 - Not having to maintain Prometheus as your data store, which means less infrastructure overall to maintain -- especially if you go with an all-in-one observability backend to ingest OTel data (traces, metrics, logs).
-- Not having to maintain the Prometheus Operator; while you would still have to maintain the ServiceMonitor and PodMonitor, it’s a lot less work than keeping the Operator up-to-date.
+- While you would still have to maintain the ServiceMonitor and PodMonitor, it’s a lot less work than keeping the Prometheus Operator up-to-date.
 - Allows you to end up with a full OTel solution while still obtaining your Prometheus metrics
 - OTel can provide traces and logs in addition to metrics, as well as